 Prerequisite: 85% or higher in Honors Algebra 1 or 80% or higher in Honors Algebra 2.
 Student is to have been accepted into the EICC Program.

-Level Course Name Number Semester Credits Days 3 Principles of Robotics 1292 One .5 3/6
+Level Course Name Number Semester Credits Days 4 Engineering 2 of the Engineering Institute 1253 One .5 6/6